Upcoming webinars with Bishop Jones, Facebook executive and Dr. Thom Rainer

 The sessions are scheduled from 2 p.m. to 3 p.m. on Fridays, Feb.
 5, 12, 19 and 26.
 Registration to each session must be made individually.
 To make a reservation, email Robin Rodriguez at firstname.lastname@example.org.

 From Social Media to Social Discipleship with Facebook’s Nona Jones

 “Online church” is searched millions of times each month, but a number of churches are still not on-line or using technological tools correctly.

 On 10 a.m.
 Thursday, Feb.
 11, Nona Jones, Facebook’s head of global-faith based partnerships, will present a one-hour webinar exploring ways to use the Internet to attract and disciple individuals in your community in brand new ways.
 Space is limited, and churches are asked to limit access to five people per congregation to allow other conferences to join.

-Jones will cover topics from her book, “From Social Media to Social Ministry: A guide to digital discipleship,” including how churches can use Facebook Live and Facebook Groups to interact with the community.
+Jones will cover topics from her book, “From Social Media to Social Ministry: A Guide to Online Discipleship,” including how churches can use Facebook Live and Facebook Groups to interact with the community.
 She also will define Learning Units and discuss how to use them to disciple members and attract new people.

 For more information, email Shannon Martin, Director of Communications at firstname.lastname@example.org